-Join Dan Violet Sagmiller for an in-depth discussion in this video Highlighting, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Highlighting, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] We'll need a way to tell…if a unit has been selected.…To do this, we'll add an image that rotates around it.…We can find that in Content 2 of our Resources download.…So, under Resources, Content 2, and then Textures,…we'll find an image called Selected dot PNG.…I'm going to drag that into the…Textures folder of the project.…So now I have Selected in here.…I have a change I need to make.…I need to set it to Transparent.…